 The SEPA standards apply to both credit transfers and direct debits, including payments within the Netherlands.

 You are now able to pay invoices and direct debit accounts in the SEPA countries from a single account.

-A uniform payments market is conducive to competition, which can in turn result in better products, greater efficiency and lower costs.
+A uniform payments market is conductive to competition, which can in turn result in better products, greater efficiency and lower costs.

 What is IBAN?